-Pre- Exploration/ Planning phase Permitting phase for exploration and prospecting Permitting phase for exploitation Post closure management/ Rehabilitation 4.4 How is transparency in the process implemented ? (i.e. how are decisions communicated publicly, do authorities have to respond to) n/a to Ireland Company 1.
-It depends on the stage in the process.
-At the exploration stage, it is very local due to the local settings.
-We usually keep an open door policy with the community.
-We have also invited the planning authorities to see the drill cores.
-We cannot share the results because these are commercially sensitive.
-The new Minerals Development Act includes retrofit communications and requires communications with the neighbours as well.
-At the start we mainly talk to the neighbours but as we progress, we organise public meetings.
-There are companies that use the local radio and are in touch with a local journalist so that he can give regular updates on the project.
+Pre- Permitting phase for Permitting phase for Post closure management/ Exploration/ exploration and exploitation Rehabilitation Planning phase Company 1 It depends on the stage in the process At the exploration stage, it is very 4.4 How is transparency in the process implemented? (i.e. how are decisions communicated publicly, do authorities have to respond to) local due to the local settings.
+We usually keep an open door policy community.
+We have also invited the planning authorities to see the drill of cannot share the results because these are commercially sensitive.
+The new Development Act includes retrofit communications and requires community with the neighbours as well.
+At the start we mainly talk to the neighbours by progress, we organise public meetings.
+There are companies that use the local pournalist so that he can give regular update of project.
 We work in both Irish and English so everybody is included.
-Nothing is hidden except the commercially sensitive information.
-In the past, it was not so open but now the process is much more open.
-We usually operate an open-door policy and honesty.
-This is as much in the interest of the community than ours.
-Mining companies are c mining company.
-Prior during planning we foll bliged to communicate.
-It g to planning, we get inform ow the formal route.
-Comm process, particularly in planning. gives a good representation of the nally involved with communities, nunication also allows companies help them raise finances.
-Public 4.5 Does the application/case refer to an area addressed for minerals as a primary priority? n/a to Ireland Not specifically designated as priority by land use zoning.
+Nothing except the commercially sensitive information.
+In the past, it was not so to now the process is much more open.
+We usually operate an open-door project.
+Company 2: Transparer ncy is very important in the process, particularly in planning.
+Company 2: Transparency is very important in the process, particularly in planning.
+Mining companies are obliged to communicate.
+It gives a good representation of the mining company.
+Prior to planning, we get informally involved with communities, during planning we follow the formal route.
+Communication also allows companies to appear to be in 'a good position' and might help them raise finances.
+Public statements are regular.
+4.5 Does the application/case refer to an area addressed for minerals as a primary priority? n/a to Ireland Not specifically designated as priority by land use zoning.
 During exploitation cattle breeding was tested on former TMF facility at Lisheen .
 In Galmoy , located in County Kilkenny, planning permission was granted for a bio-energy plant on the site for the conversion of brown bin waste to electricity.
 Cattle is grazing on site.
 If Yes, what are the possible secondary/coexistent uses?
 If not, what is the primary use? n/a to Ireland Other uses may (have) occurred on site: peat extraction, agriculture (including cattle breeding) In Tara Mine , the site is just outside a town.
 It is located on 'white zoning' with no zoning applied.
 There is a motorway above the site.
 In Lisheen , located in County Tippeary, the mine site was designated for strategic employment to accommodate: industries, employment, clean technology based industries currently not provided for within the county.
 After a successful test run on the former TMF facility, the cattle bred is Bord Bia approved (high quality) in Lisheen.
 A mushroom substrate (compost) production facility was permitted in 2018 on the site of the former mine 4.6 Regarding the case study data, are these INSPIRE compliant?
 If yes, which kind of data and are public available and where? n/a to Ireland 4.7 Before the case, was the land assigned to a different land use?
 If yes, how and how long was the process to change the land use?
 A regular part of the application process or during the periodic land n/a to Ireland No. Used as grazing or field.
 No site was zoned for minerals extraction prior to the development of a mine.
 No. Used as grazing or field.
 In some of the cases, small number of houses / farms have been bought by the mining company as to either extend or avoid impacts on them.
 In all cases, these were one- No. Used as grazing or field